 The Office of Financial Aid also helps full-time undergraduate students to secure part-time employment off campus by locating and developing job opportunities for work-study eligible students.
 A limited number of positions in nonprofit agencies are available to students who qualify for Federal Work-Study funding.
 Working hours are organized around each student’s daily academic schedule.
 The office also provides listings of summer employment.

 The University requires that all students provide documentation of health insurance.
 Course registration cannot be completed without this information.
-Low cost accident and illness insurance is available for all students who wish to purchase it.
-Information about this insurance can be obtained at the Health Services Office.
-Upon graduation, gap health insurance is available as an option to graduating students in need of continuing health coverage on a month to month basis.
-Contact the Controller’s Office for further information.
+Low-cost accident and illness insurance is available for all students who wish to purchase it.
+If you have any questions about the insurance plan, please contact Health Services.

 The professional educators who staff the center collaborate with faculty and administrative departments, and counsel students.
 The office creates programs and events for the entire campus to enhance appreciation for and awareness of cultural diversity within the Bryant community.
 The ICC is also responsible for compliance with immigration regulations for undergraduate and graduate F-1 visa students and staff members serve as the advisors to the Multicultural Student Union and the International Student Organization.